Linothorax

-By the late 6th century BCE, many paintings and sculptures show hoplites and other warriors in the Aegean wearing the linothorax instead of a bronze cuirass.
+By the late 6th century BC, many paintings and sculptures show hoplites and other warriors in the Aegean wearing the linothorax instead of a bronze cuirass.
 This could have been due to the lower price, lesser weight, or cooler material.
 Artists continue to show it in the Hellenistic period after the death of Alexander the Great.
-The Roman emperor Caracalla equipped a "Macedonian phalanx" with linen armour around 200 CE (Cassius Dio 78.7).
+The Roman emperor Caracalla equipped a "Macedonian phalanx" with linen armour around 200 AD (Cassius Dio 78.7).

+It is entirely possible that the various sources depict some form of metal armour with an external covering of linen very similar to the later medieval brigandines, whose day-to-day practicality of use over plate armour made them popular while out on campaigns.